Stupa on the Everest Base Camp trek route with views of Everest behind

 Sunrise view of Boudhanath Stupa in Kathmandu

-After checking in you'll have a pre-departure meeting with your guides to run through the final plans and arrangements for the trek.
-You'll finish the day with a group dinner at an authentic Nepali restaurant to get to know your team for the adventure ahead.
+After checking in to your hotel, meet up with your guides and fellow travellers to run through the details of the adventure to come.
+You'll finish the day with a group dinner at an authentic Nepali restaurant to get to know your team ahead of the trek.

 Day 2